Alaoefyn/node_usr_management/README.md

 # Node.js product for user management.
-Im shareing because it is good for testing for DevOps abilites.
+Im sharn because it is good for testing for DevOps abilites.
 Also shared the ArgoCD deploy parts.